thoughtspot/thoughtspot.github.io/_admin/loading/load-with-tsload.md

 2. Open the config file at the following location:
    `/usr/local/scaligent/release/production/orion/etl_http_server/prod.config`

 3. If your cluster is behind a load balancer, you must disable the internal etl server's load balancer.
-[Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) for assistance with this step.
+Contact ThoughtSpot support for assistance with this step.

 4. By default, bad-records are saved in one of the mounted drives.
 If that is not possible, they are saved to `/tmp`.
-To modify this location, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
+To modify this location, contact ThoughtSpot support.

 5. If your cluster has been upgraded from an earlier version, validate that your SSL certificates are bound to tsload connector.
-[Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) for assistance with this step.
+Contact ThoughtSpot support for assistance with this step.

    {% include note.html content="For clusters created in version 6.2 or later, certificates are bound to tsload connector by default." %}